 Regularly Water Artichokes

 Water the artichokes immediately after planting and between one to three times a week after that.
 They are water-loving thistles.

 Artichokes need deep watering because the plant lies in its deep roots.
 Hot summer temperatures may cause artichokes to flower quickly.
 To avoid premature flowering, use overhead irrigation to lower the temperatures.
 Mulch also helps lower soil temperatures.

 Fertilizing your artichokes will ensure they have the essential nutrients they need to grow from the time you plant them.
 To ensure healthy artichokes with high yields, use a balanced vegetable plant food every other week throughout the growing season.

 Every other week throughout the growing season, use a balanced vegetable plant food to ensure healthy artichokes with high yields.

 The largest growing and fastest maturing part of the artichoke is its center bud.
-When harvesting artichokes, use a utility knife to cut the stem about 1 to 3-inches from the bud’s base.
+When harvesting artichokes, use a utility knife or other sharp knife to cut the stem about 1 to 3 inches from the bud’s base.
 Use the stem as a handle when trimming the artichoke.

-Artichoke plants produce shoots with tiny buds from 1 to 3-inches in diameter.
-The side shoot’s buds are very flavorful and tender.
+Artichoke plants produce shoots with tiny buds from 1 to 3 inches in diameter.
+The side shoot’s edible buds are very flavorful and tender.

 Dividing Mature Artichokes